The TEXT function in Excel

 Format codes for time in TEXT function

-Similarly, you may use the format code argument in TEXT function for displaying the time in your desired format.
+Similarly, you may use the format code argument in the TEXT function to display the time in your desired format.
 Like we used m, d, y variations for dates, the h, m, s, am/pm are used for time formatting.

 The format code is case insensitive i.e. you may use h or H etc.